helium/HIP/xxxx-move-consensus-off-miners.md

 Gateways (presumed as onboard miners):

-- Lightweight; both in form factor & complexity
+- Lightweight; both in form factor & design complexity
 - Economic; lowest cost to achieve the same outcome optimally
 - Security; inability to compromise and/or repurpose hardware for malicious purposes (gaming)